Frequently asked questions (FAQs) about VORANIGO®

 ALT, alanine aminotransferase; AST, aspartate aminotransferase.

-VORANIGO may impair fertility in females and males of reproductive potential.1
+VORANIGO may impair fertility in females and males of reproductive potential.
+Based on animal embryo-fetal toxicity studies, VORANIGO can cause fetal harm when administered to pregnant women.

 Review more potential fertility considerations